Bank of California (San Francisco, CA)

 Cause Details

-Heavy withdrawals triggered by revelations of the bank's speculative exposures and large overextended ventures by President Ralston and associates
+Heavy withdrawals driven by losses from the bank's large speculative exposures (mining and stock gambling) tied to Ralston and associates.

 Measures